sanjan-github/Sanjan_Editor_Portfolio/.ai/14/CURRENT-PLAN.md

 Rhythm-driven cuts, transitions, effects, visual storytelling, and the details that give an edit its personality.

-This represents Sanjan's current editing services.
-Long-form editing is NOT advertised.
-Agents must not add long-form editing unless explicitly instructed.
-The section must not become a generic list of software skills.
+Do not advertise long-form editing.
+Do not replace the copy with generic agency language.

-4.6 ABOUT
+21. ABOUT
-The following copy is locked exactly as approved:
+Use exactly:

 I’m Sanjan, a video editor focused on turning footage into edits with impact, emotion, and personality.
 I look beyond simply putting clips together.
 I look for the moments that matter — an expression, a movement, a beat, a character — and build the edit around them.
 The goal isn’t to make a video look edited.
 It’s to make the viewer feel it.
 If you have footage that deserves more than a basic cut, let’s make something out of it.

-Agents must not rewrite this copy.
+Do not rewrite this copy automatically.

-4.7 CONTACT
+22. CONTACT
-Heading:
+Approved heading:
 Got something in mind?
-Supporting text:
+Supporting copy:
 Let’s talk about it.
-Contact:
+Contact identity:
 Instagram: sanjanedits
 WhatsApp: @sanjan.69
-The actual production destinations are supplied by Sanjan.
+The final production URLs must come from Sanjan.
-Agents must never invent or guess contact URLs.
+Never invent contact URLs.
+Do not expose a phone number in the repository unless explicitly approved.

+23. INSTAGRAM STRATEGY
+The website does not need to host every edit Sanjan has produced.
+Instagram is the destination for the broader body of work.
+The website should make it easy for visitors to continue to: sanjanedits
+Do not build unnecessary infrastructure to reproduce the entire Instagram portfolio.
+Do not imply the website contains all of Sanjan's work.

-4.8 PROJECTS PAGE
+24. PROJECTS PAGE
-Heading:
+Approved heading:
 More of My Work
-Supporting text:
+Approved supporting copy:

 Have a look through some of my other edits.